Dining in space: What and how will the Artemis II crew eat on Orion?

 Artemis II NASA astronauts (L to R) Reid Wiseman, Victor Glover, and Christina Koch, and CSA astronaut Jeremy Hansen stand in the white room on the crew access arm of the mobile launcher at Launch Pad 39B.
 (Cover Image Source: NASA/Frank Michaux)

 NASA has released the food menu for the Artemis II mission, which can take off in April this year.
-Featuring more than ten types of beverages, with food items from nuts and brisket to beans and mac and cheese, along with hot sauces and condiments like jam, maple syrup, and chocolate spread, this comprehensive culinary selection provides a variety of nutritional meals for the crew to eat aboard the Orion spacecraft.
+Featuring more than ten types of beverages, with food items from nuts and brisket to beans and mac and cheese, along with hot sauces and condiments like jam, maple syrup, and chocolate spread, this comprehensive culinary selection provides a variety of nutritional and tasty meals for the crew to eat aboard the Orion spacecraft.
 It also offers insight into how the space agency designs and prepares food systems for missions.

 Artemis II crew menu.
 (Image Credit: NASA)